gtk-rs/rustdoc-comments/gtk/vendor.md

  `StyleProvider` and a CSS style class.
 ## `font_desc`
-the font description to use, or `None` to undo the effect of previous calls to `WidgetExt::override_font`
+the font description to use, or `None` to undo the effect of previous calls to `Widget::override_font`
 <!-- trait WidgetExt::fn override_symbolic_color -->
 Sets a symbolic color for a widget.